Jon Redwine

+Jon Redwine (born in Oak Cliff, Texas) is an American record producer.
+He is best known for his co-production on Tinashe's 2014 single "2 On", which peaked at number 24 on the Billboard Hot 100 and received platinum certification by the Recording Industry Association of America (RIAA).
+He has also been credited on songs and albums by other artists including Chris Brown, Bobby Brackins, G-Eazy, Zendaya, Waka Flocka Flame, Mario, Jeremih, Colette Carr, MKTO, and Jake Miller.

 Early life, education

 Born in the late 1980s, Jon Redwine was raised by his parents in Oak Cliff, Texas.
 He came from a musical background, as the great nephew of Don Albert and early on listened to musicians such as Marvin Gaye, Donny Hathaway, Jimmy Scott, and Duke Ellington.
 He later began listening to bands such as Confunkshun and Kanye West.
 He first started taking music seriously at age 13 as a DJ.

 Redwine attended the University of St. Thomas in Saint Paul, Minnesota from 2004 to 2008 on a full academic scholarship, where he earned a bachelor's degree in electronic music production and business entrepreneurship.
 He also attended the University of Minnesota during the same time period where he gained membership into Alpha Phi Alpha fraternity.
 He started writing earnestly again as a sophomore in college, after deciding to focus on the interest he took most personally.

 Music career

 Production

 Redwine became CFO, owner, and founder of Ten|82 in 2006, while still attending college.
-He's also been a composer for Redwine Entertainment since 2007, and co-founded the production team 2085, which consists of Redwine and the songwriter singer Robby Blackwell, also from Oak Cliff, Texas.
-After graduation Redwine moved to Los Angeles with no funding, and soon started operating a production studio in Santa Monica.
+He also co-founded the production team 2085, which consists of Redwine and fellow Oak Cliff native Robby Blackwell.
+After graduation, Redwine moved to Los Angeles with no funding, and soon started operating a production studio in Santa Monica.

 His songwriting and production work covers multiple genres.
-Redwine was classically trained in college, and both scores for orchestra and can play all instruments based on the western scale.
-His work is typically based on live instruments with a heavy focus on synths and guitars.

-Starting in January 2012, he worked as a producer for Warner Music Group, and has also done production for Sony Music Entertainment, Def Jam and Disney.
-Artist contributions include Mario, Tabi Bonney and Loick Essien, He regularly worked with singer-songwriter and fellow Texan Robby Blackwell, and composed and produced several tracks on the album Fresh by rapper Tabi Bonney in 2010.
-Other projects include Sabi on Warner Brothers, Colette Carr on Cherry Tree-Interscope, and Cassie Ventura.
+Redwine was classically trained in college, and his work is typically based on live instruments with a heavy focus on synths and guitars.
+Beginning in January 2012, he worked as a producer for Warner Music Group, and has also done production for Sony Music Entertainment, Def Jam, and Disney.
 He also became owner of FLYP'T Technologies in May 2009.
 The company produces iFlyp't, an iPhone app that allows fans to experience recording with particular artists.